bablokb/pcb-pico-datalogger/docs/core_config_sensors.md

 | ENS160_WARMUP     | int  |  O  | wait-time when status==1 (190)           |
 | ENS160_PROPERTIES | str  |  O  | properties for display ("AQI TVOC eCO2") |

 The ENS160 gives better results with multiple samples.
 Normally, only the last sample is saved to CSV, the others are discarded.
 For testing purposes, this behaviour can be change with `ENS160_DISCARD`.

 `ENS160_INTERVALS` will define the number of samples as well as the intervals between samples.
 The default samples once at readout time and then again five seconds later.

 In case the sensor is in it's initial startup-phase (`status==2`), all values returned will be zero.
 When `status==1` (warmup), the system switches to deep-sleep for `ENS160_WARMUP` seconds.

 The sensor queries three properties: an "air quality index", the "total volatile organic compounds" and "equivalent CO2".
-Since the values of the AQI seem useless and the TVOC and eCO2 are highly correlated, only a subset of the properties can be displayed on the display.
+Since the values of the AQI seem useless and the TVOC and eCO2 are highly correlated, only a subset of the properties can be displayed on the display using `ENS160_PROPERTIES`.
 The CSV will always record all properties (including status).

 HTU31D